Local area police reports for Killeen, Harker Heights, Copperas Cove and Lampasas

 Killeen

-Possession of marijuana was reported at 12:39 p.m.
-Saturday at the intersection of West Veterans Memorial Boulevard and Happy Street.

-Misdemeanor shoplifting was reported at 2:53 p.m.
-Saturday in the 1400 block of Lowes Boulevard.
+Deadly conduct was reported at 6:45 a.m.
+Saturday in the 900 block of Adams Street.

-Assault by contact was reported at 5:05 p.m.
-Saturday in the 1100 block of 8th Street.
+A DWI was issued at 8:43 p.m.
+Saturday in the 200 block of East Central Texas Expressway.

-An arrest was executed at 7:14 p.m.
-Saturday at the intersection of Florence Road and Turtle Creek Drive.

 Copperas Cove